-A-Level: AI-AII Split A-Level: AIII B-Level: BI-BIII,STI C-Level: CI-CIII Brake lines: BRKI length carefully at a suitable training hill before flying!
+A-Level: AI, AII B-Level: BI-BII C-Level: CI, CII, STI Brake lines: BRKI

 The brake lines are collected at one main control line per side.
 This control line runs through a pulley attached to the D-Riser and is marked with a black dot at the point where it should be tied to the brake handle swivel.
 The brake is pre-set so that the glider is at 0 degree brake when the toggle is free.
-Please don't change the main brake lines without checking the new
+Please don't change the main brake lines without checking the new length carefully at a suitable training hill before flying!